smellslikeml/EdgeTPU-resources/ROS_kinetic.md

-# Installing ROS Kinect on the Coral EdgeTPU dev board
+# Installing ROS Kinectic on the Coral EdgeTPU dev board

 ## Overview
 ROS Kinetic is an ROS version that is readily available for ARM architectures.
 There are various supported